Siddhesh127/Indian-History-for-Kids/prompt_library/01_master_script.md

 - Every 8–12 seconds introduce a new interesting fact or twist.
 - End with: "Follow Indian History for Kids for more."

 Structure:
+0–3 sec
-  0–3 sec: Hook
+Hook

+3–15 sec
-  3–15 sec: Introduce the character/event
+Introduce the character/event

+15–40 sec
-  15–40 sec: Main story
+Main story

+40–55 sec
+Interesting fact or surprising ending

+55–60 sec
-  40–55 sec: Interesting fact or surprising ending 55–60 sec: "Follow Indian History for Kids for more."
+"Follow Indian History for Kids for more."

 Return only the narration.